-- (1) On a gross basis before taxes. - (2) Compensation allocated during the year, regardless of payment date. - Compensation paid during the year.
-(3) - The Executive corporate officers of Compagnie de Saint-Gobain do not receive any compensation for their duties as Directors in companies outside the Group in which the Group has equity interests. - (5) Mr. Benoit Bazin's decision to waive, in respect of the 2020 fiscal year, the increase of the cap on his annual variable compensation from 120% to 150% of his fixed compensation that the Board had initially decided represented a reduction in his variable part granted for 2020 of €141,000. - These figures correspond to the compensation awarded or paid to Executive corporate officers (Chairman and Chief executive officer and Chief operating officer) for the six-month period from January 1, 2021 to June 30, 2021. - These figures correspond to the compensation awarded or paid to Executive corporate officers (Chairman of the Board of Directors and Chief executive officer) for the six-month period from July 1, 2021 to December 31, 2021. - It is specified that Mr. Pierre-André de Chalendar decided to retire and benefit from his rights under the supplementary defined-benefit pension scheme "SGPM" of which he was a beneficiary as Chairman and Chief executive officer, as of July 1, 2021.
+(1) On a gross basis before taxes.

+(2) Compensation allocated during the year, regardless of payment date.

+(3) Compensation paid during the year.

+(4) The Executive corporate officers of Compagnie de Saint-Gobain do not receive any compensation for their duties as Directors in companies outside the Group in which the Group has equity interests.

+(5) Mr. Benoit Bazin's decision to waive, in respect of the 2020 fiscal year, the increase of the cap on his annual variable compensation from 120% to 150% of his fixed compensation that the Board had initially decided represented a reduction in his variable part granted for 2020 of €141,000.
+These figures correspond to the compensation constrained as reducting constrained for 2020 of €141,000.

+These figures correspond to the compensation awarded or paid to Executive corporate officers (Chairman and Chief executive officer and Chief operating officer) for the six-month period from January 1, 2021 to June 30, 2021.
+These figures correspond to the compensation awarded or paid to Executive corporate officers (Chairman of the Board of Directors and Chief executive

+These figures correspond to the compensation awarded or paid to Executive corporate officers (Chairman of the Board of Directors and Chief executive officer) for the six-month period from July 1, 2021 to December 31, 2021.
+It is specified that Mr. Pierre-André de Chalendar decided to retire and benefit from his rights under the supplementary defined-benefit pension scheme

+"SGPM" of which he was a beneficiary as Chairman and Chief executive officer, as of July 1, 2021.
 As of this date, he receives a supplementary retirement pension, the gross annual amount of which is approximately €385,800.
 The graphs below show the breakdown of the various components of the compensation of Mr. Pierre-André de Chalendar and Mr. Benoit Bazin, paid during the 2021 fiscal year or awarded in respect of the same fiscal year under their respective mandates of Executive corporate officers, namely: